josbeir/cakephp-docs-md/docs/2/en/appendices/2-1-migration-guide.md

 - `HtmlHelper::image()` now has a `fullBase` option.
 - `HtmlHelper::media()` has been added.
 You can use this method to create HTML5 audio/video elements.
-- :term:`plugin syntax` support has been added for `HtmlHelper::script()`, `HtmlHelper::css()`, `HtmlHelper::image()`.
+- `plugin syntax` support has been added for `HtmlHelper::script()`, `HtmlHelper::css()`, `HtmlHelper::image()`.
   You can now easily link to plugin assets using `Plugin.asset`.
 - `HtmlHelper::getCrumbList()` had the `$startText` parameter added.